MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-and-receive-messages.md

 ## Send a message

 To send a simple text message, specify the string you want to send as the activity.
 In the bot's activity handlers, use the turn context object's `SendActivityAsync` method to send a single message response.
 You can also use the object's `SendActivitiesAsync` method to send multiple responses at once.
+The following code shows an example.

 <!-- Not working
 [!code-csharp[Send message](~/microsoft/botbuilder-dotnet/blob/master/tests/Teams/Roster/Bots/RosterBot.cs?range=23&highlight=23)]